J. Howard Moore: Ethics textbooks

-In 1912, Moore published Ethics and Education, as an aid for teachers who were having trouble implementing the new Illinois educational requirements to teach morals.
-It discusses the necessity of teaching ethics in schools, addressing the physical, vocational, intellectual, and ethical anxieties involved in such education and advocates for an evolution in moral development that extends ethics to all sentient beings, encouraging teachers to instil values like compassion, imagination, and altruism to promote higher moral development in humanity.
+In 1912, Moore published Ethics and Education, a book for teachers responding to the new Illinois requirement to teach morals in public schools.
+It discussed physical, vocational, intellectual, and ethical aspects of education and argued that moral instruction should include concern for all sentient beings.

-Before the book's publication, Moore generated controversy when he made available extracts which were critical of the courts and marriage.
-In an interview, Moore defended the content of the book, inviting the Board of Education to investigate him if necessary.
+Before publication, Moore drew controversy after circulating extracts that criticized the courts and marriage.
+In an interview, he defended the book and invited the Board of Education to investigate him.

-In the same year, he published High-School Ethics: Book One, which was intended to form the first part of a four-year high school course covering theoretical and practical ethics and covered a variety of topics including the ethics of school life; properly caring for pets; women's rights; birds; where sealskin, ivory and other animal products are sourced from; and good habits.
+In the same year, he published High-School Ethics: Book One, intended as the first part of a four-year high school ethics course.
+It covered school conduct, care for pets, women's rights, birds, animal products such as sealskin and ivory, and habits.

-Moore also published a pamphlet titled The Ethics of School Life, which was based on a lesson that Moore gave to students at Crane Technical High School.
+Moore also published The Ethics of School Life, a pamphlet based on a lesson he gave to students at Crane Technical High School.

 The Law of Biogenesis

-In 1914, Moore published The Law of Biogenesis: Being Two Lessons on the Origin of Human Nature, a collection of 32 discourses originally developed as lectures for Crane Technical High School.
-The book includes an introduction by Mary Marcy, a radical socialist writer and the editor of the International Socialist Review.
-In the book, Moore analyses the theory of physical and mental recapitulation, which he termed "biogenesis", defining it as the process by which beings repeat the evolutionary development of their ancestors.
+In 1914, Moore published The Law of Biogenesis: Being Two Lessons on the Origin of Human Nature, a collection of 32 discourses first developed as lectures for Crane Technical High School.
+The book includes an introduction by Mary Marcy, a radical socialist writer and editor of the International Socialist Review.
+Moore used the term "biogenesis" for physical and mental recapitulation, defining it as the process by which beings repeat the evolutionary development of their ancestors.

-A reviewer for Life, in 1915, praised the book as an authoritative and straightforward summary that is engaging and encourages an educated perspective.
+A reviewer for Life, in 1915, described the book as authoritative and straightforward.

 Savage Survivals

-Moore published Savage Survivals in 1916, a compilation of 63 of his lectures delivered at Crane Technical High School.
-Made-up of five sections covering the evolution and survival of domesticated animals, the savage ancestry of humans and an analysis from an ethical perspective of those surviving traits in humans considered to be civilized.
-It also contains 27 illustrations by Roy Olson and L. F. Simmons.
+Moore published Savage Survivals in 1916.
+The book compiled 63 lectures delivered at Crane Technical High School and was divided into five sections on domesticated animals, human ancestry, and the survival of traits that Moore regarded as primitive within modern society.
+It contained 27 illustrations by Roy Olson and L. F. Simmons.

-F. Stuart Chapin's 1917 review in the American Journal of Sociology commends the book for effectively presenting organic and social evolution for children and as a solid treatise on prehistoric human evolution, but notes that some anthropological research is outdated.
+F. Stuart Chapin's 1917 review in the American Journal of Sociology praised the book as a presentation of organic and social evolution for children and as a treatise on prehistoric human evolution, but stated that some of its anthropology was outdated.